Deep Kronecker Network

 In this subsection, we conduct a binary classification analysis that uses MRI data to predict the participants' AD status.
 The training set contains 417 subjects with $45\%$ AD patients, while the test set contains 241 subjects with $42\%$ AD patients.

-We employ the same DKN structure as in the regression analysis: the number of layers $L=6$, the factors $\bmB_l^r$ are of size $(2\times 2 \times 2)$ and Kronecker ranks tuned by BIC.
+We employ the same DKN structure as in the regression analysis: the number of layers $L=6$, the factors $\bmB_l^r$ are of size $(2\times 2 \times 2)$ and Kronecker ranks selected by BIC.
 For DKN, TR and TRLasso, a logit link function is employed for such a binary classification task.
 While for CNN, we also use the same structure described in the regression analysis (two convolutional layer, two max-pooling and two fully connected layers), but with a soft-max output function for the classification problem.

-The classification accuracy and region detection results are reported in Table \ref{tab:adni} and Fig \ref{fig:reg} (right), respectively.
+The classification accuracy and region detection results are reported in Table \ref{tab:ADNI} and Fig. \ref{fig:ADNI} (right), respectively.
 We again observe that DKN achieved the highest classification accuracy.
 On the other hand, we note that although TRLasso performs a little worse, the TR without regularization performs the worst among all methods.
 In terms of region detection performance, we see that the brain areas detected by DKN and TRLasso are all located around hippocampus, but the TR again failed to capture such area.

-Combining the regression and classification analyses, we see that DKN is the only approach that is able to locate hippocampus under both analyses.
-In conclusion, the DKN could not only achieve the best possible prediction accuracy under limited sample size, more importantly, it could also provide desired interpretability and help medical researchers understanding imaging data better.
+Combining the regression and classification analyses, we see that DKN is the only approach that is able to locate hippocampus under both cases.
+In conclusion, the DKN could not only achieve the best possible prediction accuracy under limited sample size, more importantly, it could also provide desired interpretability and help medical researchers understand imaging data better.